An insider at a prominent media company reports on their five years at the content coalface, and how the industry is being transformed by coronavirus.

-For those that survived a round of Friday afternoon lay-offs, there would be a shell-shocked angry Monday morning showdown with our bosses, where they’d promise us that there would be no more redundancies, whilst admitting that they hadn’t known this round of redundancies were coming down the pipe – the decision came from way above their heads.
+For those that survived a round of Friday afternoon lay-offs, there would be a shell-shocked angry Monday morning showdown with our bosses, where they’d promise us that there would be no more redundancies, while admitting that they hadn’t known this round of redundancies was coming down the pipe – the decision came from way above their heads.
 Only the more credulous or more drug-addled of my colleagues believed their reassurances.
 Then, a year later, the cycle would start up again.

 Living like this became increasingly hard to take.
 Sometimes, I’d see management consultants working in the office, and duck into the meeting rooms when they were on lunch breaks, to see if I could glean anything.
 (You could always tell who they were, because they were so badly dressed.)
-Once, I lurked outside a meeting room and watched a slide deck being presented on future job lay-offs.
+Once, I lurked outside a meeting room and watched a slide deck being presented on future lay-offs.
 A man in brogues turned, scowled, and pulled down the blind.
 I cried from stress that night.
 A few weeks later, posters appeared in the office advertising a new mental health scheme.
 Take a walk if you’re feeling stressed, one read.
 Try and enjoy some time in nature, read another.

 My publication was not the only one struggling.
 One by one, the new media darlings of the early 2010s foundered.
-Vox, Buzzfeed, VICE, The Debrief, The Awl, The Hairpin, Deadspin.
+Vox, Buzzfeed, Vice, The Debrief, The Awl, The Hairpin, Deadspin.
 Lay-offs, then talk of turnaround strategies, before mass redundancies and in some cases: closures.
-Often, these firms had accepted investment from private equity firms, who loaded the publication up with excessive debt, stripped down assets, and fired staff.
+Often, these firms had accepted investment from private equity firms, who loaded the publication up with excessive debt, stripped down assets and fired staff.
 Eventually, they shuttered the publication entirely, or kept a skeleton operation going, often rehiring interns in the place of experienced editors.

 The problem was partly management, but mostly Google and Facebook.
 Management were universally incompetent, throwing strategies at the wall and hoping some of them would stick.
-My boss, an over-promoted sales executive, once confided that in a team meeting that he’d had a rough week – laying so many people off had really taken it out of him.
+My boss, an over-promoted sales executive, once confided in a team meeting that he’d had a rough week – laying so many people off had really taken it out of him.
 None of us moved or blinked.

-But even the best managers would have been powerless to face down the Facebook / Google duopoly.
-It was like a suicide attempt, where the person realises too late they don’t actually want to die and scrambles for a foothold – their toe hooked on an overturned chair – before succumbing to a slow, asphyxiating death.
+But even the best managers would have been powerless to face down the Facebook and Google duopoly.
+It was like a suicide attempt, where the person realises too late that they don’t actually want to die and scrambles for a foothold – their toe hooked on an overturned chair – before succumbing to a slow, asphyxiating death.
 In 2017, Facebook quietly announced that it would be overhauling the news feed, prioritising content from family and friends, and de-prioritising content shared by media publishers.
 It was ruinous for online businesses that relied on Facebook for 70% or more of their traffic.